Fred M. Vinson: Secretary of the Treasury

 Vinson resigned from the bench to become Director of the Office of Economic Stabilization, an executive agency charged with fighting inflation.
 He also spent time as Federal Loan Administrator (March 6 to April 3, 1945) and director of War Mobilization and Reconversion (April 4 to July 22, 1945).
 He was appointed United States Secretary of the Treasury by President Truman and served from July 23, 1945, to June 23, 1946.

 His mission as Secretary of the Treasury was to stabilize the American economy during the last months of the war and to adapt the United States financial position to the drastically changed circumstances of the postwar world.
-Before the war ended, Vinson directed the last of the great war-bond drives.
+Before the war ended, Vinson directed the last of the conflict's major war bond drives.

-At the end of the war, he negotiated payment of the British Loan of 1946, the largest loan made by the United States to another country ($3.75 billion), and the lend-lease settlements of economic and military aid given to the allies during the war.
+At the end of the war, he negotiated payment of the British Loan of 1940, the largest loan made by the United States to another country ($3.75 billion), and the lend-lease settlements of economic and military aid given to the allies during the war.
 In order to encourage private investment in postwar America, he promoted a tax cut in the Revenue Act of 1945.
 He also supervised the inauguration of the International Bank for Reconstruction and Development and the International Monetary Fund, both created at the Bretton Woods Conference of 1944, acting as the first chairman of their respective boards.
-In 1946, Vinson resigned from the Treasury to be appointed Chief Justice of the United States by Truman.
+In 1946, Vinson resigned from the Treasury so he could accept Truman's appointment as Chief Justice of the United States.